 Essentially, Three Go Roam allows free roaming in 71 locations in Europe and beyond, including Australia and the USA.
 This is the most extensive default inclusive roaming scheme available right now – it even includes the Isle of Man, and countries that aren’t covered by most other networks, such as Brazil, Hong Kong, and Sri Lanka.
 You can view the full list of countries covered under Go Roamhere.

 With Go Roam in Europe, there’s a “fair usage” limit.
 Essentially, when roaming, you can use up to 20GB of data.
-After this, surcharges apply.
+After this, extra charges apply.
 For countries outside of Europe, the limit is 12GB, and there are also limits of 5000 texts and 3000 calling minutes back to the UK.

 Overall value rating